bitcoin/bips/bip-segdata.md

 6. **Re-org-induced segdata loss.**
   - *Risk*: a re-org could surface a block whose SegData entries a pruning node has already discarded.
   - *Mitigation*: this poses no validity risk.
-A block validates from its base serialisation at any depth (§Uniform validation), so a re-org never requires the region to re-validate.
+A block validates from its base serialisation at any depth ([Uniform validation](#uniform-validation)), so a re-org never requires the region to re-validate.
 Availability of a re-orged block's entries is the same best-effort property as any SegData and defaults to archival retention.
 Entries should be considered "permanently committed" only after the same depth used for transaction finality.

 7. **Adversarial witness-vector retention.**
   - *Risk*: carriers specifically motivated by witness fields' uniform-retention property have a positive reason to prefer witness over SegData regardless of fee parity, because the non-cost properties of witness are exactly what SegData removes.